La-Sian/100-Days-Of-Code-/README.md

 Looked at using AI efficiently to help perform tasks more efficiently using chatgpt and github co-pilot and put this into practice making a more improved version of the game rock, paper, scissors.
 Also, I looked over more of the DOM, in terms of event listeners making web pages more dynamic.

+Day 10
+Today I looked at synchronous and asynchronous code and learning the difference between the two.
+I also learnt about the basics of fetch and API’s which I found it slightly challenging so I will do more research and see example to get a better understanding.

+  Day 11
+Today I went through more tasks on codewars to strengthen my debugging skills, applying what I have been learning over the past week and a half.